Characters: InuYasha Main Characters

 - Action Girl: Eventually she develops formidable archer skills.

-- Adaptation Dye-Job: Brown eyes in the anime, blue eyes in the manga.
+- Adaptation Dye-Job: Brown eyes in the anime, blue eyes in the manga although is debatable.

 - Bathe Her and Bring Her to Me: Sort of happens to her in one episode, though the villain intends to feed her to some immortality-fruit-bearing-tree rather than... what you'd normally expect.

-- Bathing Beauty: She's frequently shown bathing for fanservice purposes.
+- Bathing Beauty: She enjoys bathing and is frequently shown bathing early on in the series for fanservice purposes.
 More often than not, Inuyasha ends up walking in on her while she does so.